AICC/CMI-5_Spec_Current/cmi5_spec.md

       <p><strong>Usage: </strong></p>
       <ul>
         <li>The masteryScore is passed to the AU at runtime by the LMS (as defined in the cmi5 Runtime Specification).</li>
-        <li>If the AU has scoring, it will use the Masteryscore to determine pass/fail (as defined in the cmi5 Runtime Specification)</li>
+        <li>If the AU has scoring, it will use the masteryScore to determine pass/fail (as defined in the cmi5 Runtime Specification)</li>
         <li>The masteryScore is a scaled, decimal value between 0 and 1.</li>
       </ul>
       <p><strong>Value space: </strong>Decimal number.<br />